Russia's nuclear-powered cruise missile, fact or fiction? | The China Post

 Read more: After 20 years, is Vladimir Putin’s untouchable image crumbling?

-If the Burevestnik weapons exist it would be the world’s first intercontinental cruise missile.
-This would make it strategically superior to Intercontinental ballistic missiles (ICBMs), which follow a set trajectory after being launched, allowing them to be theoretically intercepted by missile defense systems.
+If the Burevestnik weapon exists it would be the world’s first intercontinental cruise missile.
+This would make it strategically superior to intercontinental ballistic missiles (ICBMs), which follow a set trajectory after being launched, allowing them to be theoretically intercepted by missile defense systems.

 In practice, however, ICBMs have appeared impossible to stop ever since the 1980s due to their great speed.
 US and Russian ICBMs can simultaneously deliver multiple nuclear warheads and overwhelm any air defense system.